 The advent of artificial intelligence, a hostile AI and its domination over mankind have been a central topic of debate since the last century.

-From EM Forster's book "The Machine Stops", dated 1909 to the recent TV series "Westworld" passing through the "Terminator" saga, our collective imagination has already contemplated this hypothesis.
-And he felt the advent of hostile AI would be carnage.
+From EM Forster's book “The Machine Stops”, dated 1909 to the recent TV series "Westworld" through the "Terminator" saga, our collective imagination has already contemplated this hypothesis.
+And he believed that the advent of a hostile AI would be carnage.

-Moreover, this is a problem that could remain hypothetical for a little while longer.
-Scientists and engineers are seriously concerned that this "overtaking" between human and artificial intelligence (which should give way to the technological singularity feared by the transhumanists) is the greatest human error.
+However, this is a problem that could remain hypothetical for a little while longer.
+Scientists and engineers are seriously worried that this "overtaking" between human and artificial intelligence (which should give rise to the technological singularity feared by transhumanists) is the greatest human error.

-Current trends show us a real "arms race" to obtain this technology, which would give a huge competitive advantage.
-The real question becomes this, on closer inspection: how to stop this unbridled race and with little criterion?
-How to allow the most harmonious development of an AI that respects its "ethics" and safety parameters?
+Current trends show us a real "arms race" to obtain this technology, which would give an enormous competitive advantage.
+The real question becomes this, upon closer inspection: how to stop this unbridled race with little judgment?
+How can we allow the more harmonious development of an AI that respects its own "ethics" and safety parameters?

 Developing super artificial intelligence brings two challenges with it so you don't become a hostile AI.

 First challenge: unity of purpose.
-This AI needs to have in memory (mind?)
-The same goals as mankind.
-Without it, AI could "casually" destroy humanity as a useless tinsel, or an obstacle to be removed.
+This AI needs to have in memory (mind?) the same objectives as humankind.
+Without it, AI could "absent-mindedly" destroy humanity by evaluating it as a useless frill, or an obstacle to be removed.

 Second challenge: mutuality.
 It's a political problem, it's about ensuring that the benefits of an AI don't go to a small elite, causing frightening social inequalities.

-With the current "arms race" model, any AI development tends to ignore these two challenges in order to do it sooner.
-This makes the danger of the emergence of a hostile AI really concrete.
+With the current “arms race” model, any AI development tends to ignore these two challenges in order to get ahead.
+This makes the danger of the birth of a hostile AI truly concrete.

 Possible solutions